Last Updated on 8th March 2021 by Sophie Nadeau

 What is the best time to visit Keukenhof Gardens?

 As you may well have gathered from the fact that Keukenhof is open for just eight weeks a year, the tulips in the Netherlands don’t bloom all year round.
 The bulbs tend to bloom from the end of March until the beginning of May, meaning that the best time to enjoy the tulips is in April.
-In 2019, the Keukenhof Gardens are open from March 21- May 19.
+In 2021, the Keukenhof Gardens are open from March 20th- May 9th.
+2021 marks the 72nd opening of the gardens at Keukenhof.

 The gardens can get very busy, especially so during the weekend, school holidays, and later on in the day.
 If you want to make the most of your time, then you should aim to get to Keukenhof for when it opens.
 This is at 8 AM so set your alarm and grab a coffee.
 To make the most of your time in the garden, you’ll need to set aside at least three hours, as well as time for transportation.